pylhc/pylhc.github.io/docs/guis/kmod/autotrim.md

 ### Results Panel
 This analyzing task will display the results on the Analyzing Trim tab.
-It will list the beta star values and waist shift on the horizontal and vertical plane for each beam.
+It will list the $\beta^{*}$ values and waist shift on the horizontal and vertical plane for each beam.
 The saved plots of the script are displayed on the right side for each beam.
 By clicking on the image it will expand and show the full-size plot in a new frame.

 <figure>
   <img src="../../../assets/images/kmod_gui/analyzing_trim_result.png" width="100%" />
   <figcaption>The Analyzing Trim Results.</figcaption>
 </figure>

 *[IP]: Interaction Point